arthurlacoste/winegold/README.md

   <p align="center"><a href="https://github.com/sindresorhus/xo"><img src="https://img.shields.io/badge/code_style-XO-5ed9c7.svg" alt="XO code style"></a></p>
 </p>

 Winegold is a swiss army knife for every drag and drop.
-He is built on [Electron](https://github.com/electron/electron).
+It is built on [Electron](https://github.com/electron/electron).

 3 steps to use winegold:
 1. Download the favorite CLI app you love to use